 Get a FREE Audit today

 See how we can help your business increase conversion rates

 A statistical significance calculator for your own AB split tests

 Statistical significance gives researchers the assurance to make judgments regarding a study’s findings.
 This is typically done by estimating the likelihood that any effect or relationship found in data samples could have happened by chance alone; if it is less than 0.05 (a 5% risk), then there is statistically significant evidence that the result is true for the larger population that the study was based on.

 Different degrees of statistical significance may be accepted or rejected as necessary depending on the study aims and requirements relevant to the subject.

 How a Statistical Significance Calculator Works

-When a given study is finished, statistical significance calculators quickly and accurately perform the relevant mathematical equations to determine a p-value.
+When a given study is finished, using an A/B testing statistical significance calculator will quickly and accurately perform the relevant mathematical equations to determine a p-value.

 These computations differ depending on whether a t-test or chi-squared test is being run; in each case, the result is obtained by computing the appropriate statistic and level of freedom from sample data against the relevant distributions.